kosbr/kosbr.github.io/_posts/2017-10-27-creation-swarm.markdown

 ### Step 9: Add storage application (2 replicas)

 My storage application reads environment variables CASSANDRA_HOSTS and CASSANDRA_KEYSPACE for connection to the database.
-It is described in the previous post, that this image contains the application with logstash instance.
+It is described in the [previous][previous]{:target="_blank"} post, that this image contains the application with logstash instance.
 Logstash parses a log file and sends data to the elasticsearch.
 Logstash is configured by config file, so I just hardcoded there the elasticsearch host.
 However, it would be much more pretty if it was passed also throw docker service command.
 It is not difficult, but right now I decided to make it